Matt Fielding: Fictional biography

 Matt Fielding is a social worker at the L.A.
-Halfway House for Teens, one of a group of friends who live together in the same West Hollywood apartment complex.
+Halfway House for Teens.
+He is also one of a group of friends who live together in the same West Hollywood apartment complex.
 Shortly after being gay bashed by three people, Matt is fired from his job at the halfway house for being gay.
 He sues the center and accepts a $10,000 settlement, which he donates to a gay legal defense fund.

 Michael Mancini (Thomas Calabro) helps Matt get a job as a social worker at Wilshire Memorial Hospital, a favor he makes Matt repay by faking the results of Michael's blood alcohol level test in the wake of Michael's automobile accident in which Kimberly Shaw (Marcia Cross) is critically injured and presumed dead.
 While working at Wilshire Memorial, Matt meets Katya Petrova (Beata Pozniak), a Russian doctor who expresses a romantic interest in him.
 Matt does not reciprocate her feelings, but they enter into a green card marriage so Katya and her daughter Nikki (Mara Wilson) can stay in the United States.
 Katya and her daughter return to Russia anyway a few months later.

 Matt meets Jeffrey Lindley (Jason Beghe), a closeted lieutenant in the United States Navy.
 Matt encourages him to come out, which leads to Jeffrey's being transferred to the East Coast.
 Jeffrey returns later and he and Matt resume their relationship.
 A few days later, Jeffrey reveals that he has tested positive for HIV.
 After initially struggling, Matt decides to commit himself to the relationship.
 Jeffrey, however, decides they are better off simply being friends.

 When Matt is gay bashed a second time, a gay detective, John Rawlings (Tom Schanley), is assigned to the case and begins to become obsessive, eventually taking Matt and photographer friend Jo Reynolds (Daphne Zuniga) hostage.